The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: single-probe measurements from CMASS anisotropic galaxy clustering: Results

 where $r_s$ is the comoving sound horizon at the drag epoch calculated using eq.
-(6) in \cite{Eisenstein:1997ik} and $r_{s,fid}$ is the $r_s$ of the fiducial cosmology used in this study.
-We use $R_{fid}$ instead of $r_s$ since it is more insensitive to the approximate formula used for computing $r_s$. $D_V(z)$ is the effective distance which can be measured from the spherical averaged correlation function or power spectrum (e.g. see \citealt{Eisenstein:2005su}). $\alpha$ and $\epsilon$ are the dilation and wrapping parameters between the true and fiducial cosmological models (e.g. see \citealt{Xu:2012fw}).
+(6) by CAMB and $r_{s,fid}=148.66$Mpc is the $r_s$ of the fiducial cosmology used in this study (same as the one used by the mock catalogues). $D_V(z)$ is the effective distance which can be measured from the spherical averaged correlation function or power spectrum (e.g. see \citealt{Eisenstein:2005su}).